This blog includes:

 - Evangelism: Word-of-Mouth (WOM) marketing.
 The fourth and final E is all about turning your customers into avid brand advocates who essentially promote your brand, product, or service for you simply because they are loyal and love what you do.
 How do you create brand evangelists?
 By offering the best experiences you can; catering to personal needs and tailoring products to the best of your ability in a way that is consistently memorable and shows purpose.

-Understanding, or simply considering each aspect of the 7Ps of the marketing mix and the 4Es will give you a more concise idea of the market, the consumers that you want to target within it, and will help you to analyze your current competition.
+Understanding, or simply considering each aspect of the 7Ps of the marketing mix and the 4Es will give you a more concise idea of the market, the consumers that you want to target within it, and will help you to analyse your current competition.
 As well as enabling you to create an enviable end-to-end customer experience, of course!

 3. Establish your target audience